MichaelStott/tech-squawks/web/content/containers/Docker/images.md

 {{< /tab >}}
 {{< /tabs >}}

+In the above, we copy the `hello` binary executable into the image, which has been compiled for the Docker scratch image architecture.
+We can then execute the binary via the entrypoint.

-The COPY command packages the hello_world file into the image filesystem so it can be accessed as the container runs.
+The COPY command copies the local `hello` binary executable into the image file system the image file system, so it can be accessed as the container runs.
 The entrypoint indicates the executable that should be run when running our container.
-This can be a system command or

-The highest level of image would be the SCRATCH image, indicating that we are starting from an empty filesystem
+For a compressive list of Docker commands that can be used when building an image, please refer to the table below:

 #### Containers